 The great news is that a growing number of practitioners have received MFR training for the evaluation and treatment of SD and related dysphonia conditions.
 (A list of over 200 trained professionals can be found here.)
 Each person suffering with SD is different and the appropriate treatment option is as individualized as their symptoms.

-That’s why it’s important that the NSDA continue to deliver messages of hope and treatment alternatives.
-To get a complete list of SD treatment options, check out our website.
+That’s why it’s important that Dysphonia International continues to deliver messages of hope and treatment alternatives.